apache/nuttx-apps/nshlib/README.txt

 ^^^^^^^^^^^^^^^^^
 In addition to the commands that are part of NSH listed above, there can be additional, external "built-in" applications that can be added to NSH.
-These are separately excecuble programs but will appear much like the the commands that are a part of NSH.
-The primary difference is that help information about the built-in applications is not available from NSH.
-Most built-in applicRather, you will need to execute the application with the -h option to get help about using the built-in applications.
+These are separately excecuble programs but will appear much like the commands that are a part of NSH.
+The primary difference from the user's perspective is that help information about the built-in applications is not directly available from NSH.
+Rather, you will need to execute the application with the -h option to get help about using the built-in applications.

 There are several built-in appliations in the apps/ repository.
 No attempt is made here to enumerate all of them.
 But a few of the more common built-